Bills co-owner Kim Pegula breaks team huddle in latest sign of her recovery from cardiac arrest

 Pegula spent the first two days of camp watching practice from the passenger seat of the family’s SUV parked on the track near one of the end zones.
 It was similar to last year’s camp, when Pegula also watched practice from the vehicle in making her first appearance since falling ill.

+“Oh, man.
+How do you put that in words?
+Grateful and perspective, I think, are the two words that come to mind.
+And we can be here all day talking about the reasons for those two words,” McDermott said.
+“Extremely grateful for Terry and Kim.
+Grateful that she’s working through this.
+And, perspective is how precious every day is.”

-Kim Pegula has been undergoing extensive therapy while dealing with what the family described as significant language and memory issues.
+Pegula’s recovery has been lengthy and extensive in regaining her motor skills and dealing with what the family described as significant language and memory issues.

+Serving as the Bills and Buffalo Sabres president before falling ill, Kim Pegula was the public face of both franchises owned by the couple.

+She was constantly helping with player-related issues in making sure newcomers were welcomed to Buffalo, while also overseeing marketing campaigns and playing a role in designing the Bills' new stadium, which is under construction and set to open in 2026.
+Pegula was also a member of several NFL committees.

+“She gave so much energy and effort before the incident.
+So it’s the least that we can do is rally around her,” quarterback Josh Allen said.
+“I know a lot of the new guys don’t understand the impact that she had on a lot of guys here, like myself, so we’re just happy to see her out here.”

+With camp underway, the Pegulas are expected to travel to Paris in the coming days to watch their daughter, Jessica Pegula, represent the United States in tennis at the Olympics.

-She is still listed as the team’s co-owner, though her husband has assumed her role of Bills president as part of a major restructuring of the Pegula’s holdings last summer.
-The Pegulas also own the NHL's Buffalo Sabres, with Terry also taking over her role as that team’s president.
+Kim Pegula is still listed as the team’s co-owner, though her husband has assumed her role as president of the Bills and Sabres as part of a major restructuring of the Pegula’s holdings last summer.

-Kim Pegula's presence at camp in suburban Rochester, New York, represented a homecoming — she grew up in nearby Fairport.
+Her presence at camp in suburban Rochester, New York, represented a homecoming — Pegulas grew up in nearby Fairport.

 From South Korea, Pegula was left orphaned as a child before being adopted at age 5 by Ralph and Marilyn Kerr, who brought her to the United States.